professional knowledge for practice

 65926 Frankfurt am Main

-Further members of the executive committee: Dr Hans-Jürgen Henkel, Dr Uwe Bäumler, Karl-Ludwig Elfira Blumenthal, Elisabeth Maria Wächter-Schäper and Dr Helga Leonhard, address see above.
+Further members of the executive committee: Dr Hans-Jürgen Henkel, Dr Uwe Bäumler, Karl-Ludwig Elfira Blumenthal, Elisabeth Maria Wächter-Schäper and Dr Manuel Scholz, address see above.

 Responsibility for the content of this website according to Art.
 55 (2) RStV (German Inter-Länder Broadcasting Treaty) rests with: Dr. Werner Sievers

 Entered in the register of associations at Frankfurt am Main local court: VR 13745